Investors

 In addition to the SE Regulation, the relevant legal basis for the size and composition of the Supervisory Board is provided by the Statutes of BASF SE and the Agreement Concerning the Involvement of Employees in BASF SE (Employee Participation Agreement).
 The latter also includes the regulations applicable to BASF for implementing the statutory gender quota for the Supervisory Board.
 The German Codetermination Act does not apply to BASF SE as a European stock corporation (Societas Europaea, SE).

 Meetings of the Supervisory Board and its four committees are called by their respective chairs and independently, at the request of one of their members or the Board of Executive Directors.
-The shareholder and employee representatives of the Supervisory Board prepare for Supervisory Board meetings in separate preliminary discussions in each case.
+The shareholder and employee representatives of the Supervisory Board prepare for Supervisory Board meetings in separate preliminary discussions.
 Resolutions of the Supervisory Board are passed by a simple majority vote of the participating Supervisory Board members.
-In the event of a tie, the vote of the chair of the Supervisory Board, who must always be a shareholder representative, shall be the casting vote.
+In the event of a tie, the vote of the chair of the Supervisory Board, who must always be a shareholder representative, gives the casting vote.
 This resolution process is also applicable for the appointment and dismissal of members of the Board of Executive Directors by the Supervisory Board.
 Resolutions can, as needed, also be made in writing or through electronic communication outside of the meetings, as long as no Supervisory Board member objects to this form of passing a resolution.
 The Supervisory Board meets regularly even without the Board of Executive Directors.

 One important concern of good corporate governance is to ensure that seats on the responsible corporate bodies, the Board of Executive Directors and the Supervisory Board are appropriately filled.
 In December 2017, the Supervisory Board agreed for the first time on objectives for the composition, the competence profile and the diversity concept of the Supervisory Board.
-These objectives and the competence profile have since been continuously updated in the implementation of legal requirements and further developed, taking into account the recommendations of the German Corporate Governance Code.
+These objectives and the competence profile have since been continuously updated in the implementation of legal requirements and further developed, taking into account the recommendations of the German Corporate Governance Code (GCGC).
 The guiding principle for the composition of the Supervisory Board is to ensure qualified supervision and guidance for the Board of Executive Directors of BASF SE.
-For the election of shareholder representatives to the Supervisory Board, individuals shall only be nominated to the Annual Shareholders’ Meeting who can, based on their professional knowledge and experience, integrity, commitment, independence and character, successfully perform the work of a supervisory board member at an international chemical company.
+For the election of shareholder representatives to the Supervisory Board, individuals will only be nominated to the Annual Shareholders’ Meeting who can, based on their professional knowledge and experience, integrity, commitment, independence and character, successfully perform the work of a supervisory board member at an international chemical company.

 Competence profile